vesselapi/integrations/src/platforms/facebook/README.md

 # Facebook

 ## Description
-Facebook is a global social networking platform that allows users to create profiles, share photos and videos, send messages, and keep in touch with friends, family, and colleagues.
-The company, founded by Mark Zuckerberg in 2004, also provides other services and platforms including Instagram, WhatsApp, and Oculus VR.
+Facebook is a social networking service that allows users to connect with friends, family, and other individuals worldwide by sharing status updates, photos, and other types of content.
+The platform also provides various features such as groups, marketplace, and virtual reality environments, enhancing online communication and interaction.

 ## Resources
 * [Docs](https://developers.facebook.com/docs/)